 Chemicals and chemical reactions are an integral part of everyday life.
 Photosynthesis occurs in plants, acids aid digestion, buffers balance the pH of blood, and, of course, industry uses many chemical reactions to produce modern products.
-However, more and more potentially toxic chemicals are becoming concentrated in our environment due to the continued and rapid industrialization of the world.
+However, more and more potentially harmful chemicals are becoming concentrated in our environment due to the continued and rapid industrialization of the world.

 The most common exposure route is through ingestion of fish, especially those high on the food chain, such as shark, tuna, and swordfish, and certain fish taken from some freshwaters.
 A recent study found that as much as 84% of the world’s fish contains unsafe levels of mercury.

 Very few vaccines contain thimerosal, a compound that includes mercury.
 Thimerosal-free vaccines have now become standard.
 However, the amount of mercury in vaccines is generally not considered to pose risks.

 Alternatives to amalgam fillings such as resin composites are now the standard of care and do not involve the use of mercury.
 Dental procedures now use mercury only rarely.
 Mercury is used in medical instruments, although less commonly than in the past.

 Mercury is a component of and is a common environmental pollutant as a result of industrial processes.
 Primary care physicians may encounter patients who have inhaled elemental mercury from spills at home or in schools, although small exposures are unlikely to lead to toxicity.